supernord/2025-ABACBS-workshop/_episodes/27-function_annotation.md

 > | sample0_alphafold2          | Q8ZPP3     | 0.697 | 0.862          | IPR025292 | PF13327 | T3SS_LEE_assoc  | 1     |
 > {% endraw %}
 >
-> - This collection of similar structures are annotated with PFAM clans which all relate to a Type III secretion system adaptor protein (SctK gene).
+> - This collection of similar structures are annotated with PFAM clans (FliG, YscK, OrgA_MxiK, HrpB4, T3SS_LEE_assoc) which all relate to a Type III secretion system (T3SS) adaptor protein (SctK gene).
 > - This suggests a potential related function for our uncharacterized gene.
 {: .solution }